dercodeKoenig/ipda_vs_dqn_m5/readme.md

   <li>Price is delivered by an algorithm, it is rule based and not random - <b>This can be learned by a neural network</b></li>
   <li>Intraday volatility is controlled to the Pip based on time and price</li>
   <li>A neural network should be able to determine the next draw on liquidity based on HTF charts and LTF charts and get fair value entries</li>
-  <li>The input data for the neural network needs to have the information to solve #3</li>
+  <li>The input data for the neural network needs to have the information to solve #3 - for this it has to carry information about pd arrays</li>
   <li>The neural network needs to be able to process the input data in a way that it can extract the important information (so not use just rnn with a simple price vector)</li>
 </ul>